cantierecreativo/admino/README.md

 tasks = TasksQuery.new(params).scope
 ```

-As you can guess, query objects can be great companions to index controller actions:
+As you may have guessed, query objects can be great companions to index controller actions:

 ```ruby
 class ProjectTasksController < ApplicationController